What Is Considered Self-Defense In Illinois?

 If the individual who attacked you is killed, you could be charged with homicide.
 When this happens, you need an attorney who has the experience with proving that a homicide was justified in court.

-Stephen L. Richards successfully defended a man charged with first-degree murder charges in December 2013 after the shooting death of his girlfriend’s ex-boyfriend, who had come over to his house.
+Our lead defense attorney, Stephen L. Richards, successfully defended a man charged with first-degree murder charges in December 2013 after the shooting death of his girlfriend’s ex-boyfriend, who had come over to his house.
 When our firm made the argument that it was self-defense, he was found not guilty.

 In another case, our firm defended a man charged with first-degree murder, which was reduced to a second-degree murder charge after we raised the issue of self-defense.
 The reduction meant that the defendant went from spending 45 years minimum in prison to 12 years behind bars, a difference of 35 years.